Christopher-DSA/Week2TempRefit/README.md

 - Jared (ICT)
 - Christopher (ICT)
-- Yahel (ICT)
+- Yael (ICT)

 ## Project Description
-Refit is an application to track and manage refridgerant gasses
+Refit is an application to track and manage refrigerant gasses

 ---